quicwg/ops-drafts/draft-ietf-quic-manageability.md

 additional entropy beyond the 5-tuple, if needed.
 The QUIC handshake needs to be observed in order to understand whether the connection ID is present and what length it has.
 However, connection IDs may be renegotiated during a connection, and this renegotiation is not visible to the path.
-Keying state off the connection ID may therefore cause undetectable and unrecoverable loss of state in the middle of a connection.
+Using the connection ID as a flow key field for statful treatment of flows may therefore cause undetectable and unrecoverable loss of state in the middle of a connection.
 Use of connection ID specifically discouraged for NAT applications.